 ttle brother, ▶ Ever told you?
 "Someday I'll teach you to skateboard"?
-You arents oarents, "I'm Or a group you're in, "One of all that stuff up and turn it in"?
+You arents oarents, "I'm Or a group you're in, "One day and turn it in"?

 Doing those things, keeping those promises is following through.
 Making that a habit makes you a person of your word, someone who can be counted on and a good leader.